 LMDC has allocated \$4.8 million in grant funds for planning and related building improvements however, the overall project has stalled.
-Further details are being sought before any consideration will be given to moving towards the execution of a subrecipient agreement.
+Further details are being sought before any consideration will be given to moving forward with the execution of a subrecipient agreement or the reallocation of this grant.